fenago/katacoda-scenarios/azure-functions/azure-functions-python-tensorflow/steps/10/text.md

 The helper library has some dependencies that need to be installed.
-Open **requirements.txt** by selecting `classify` > `start` folder in your editor and add the following dependencies to the file.
+Open **requirements.txt** by selecting `functions-python-tensorflow-tutorial` > `start` folder in your editor and add the following dependencies to the file.

 <pre class="file" data-target="clipboard">
 tensorflow